VDA5050/VDA5050/VDA5050_EN.md

 ![logo](./assets/logo.png)

-:warning: **Working Version – Official sersion can be found on the VDA website!** :warning:
+# :warning: **Working Version – Official version can be found on the VDA website!** :warning:

 # Interface for the communication between automated guided vehicles (AGV) and a master control